Casablanca Bucket List: Tourist Attractions, Activities, and Best Places to Visit in Casablanca

-Casablanca, Morocco is the country’s biggest city and serves as the country’s chief port and biggest business and financial center.
-Other than having the second largest mosque in the world, Hassan II Mosque, Casablanca isn’t that well known for its attractions with most v visitors coming to the city for business, especially when compared to Morocco’s more popular tourist destinations like Marrakesh and Rabat.
+Casablanca, Morocco, is the country’s biggest city and serves as its chief port and biggest business and financial center.
+Besides having the second largest mosque in the world, Hassan II Mosque, Casablanca isn’t that well known for its attractions, with most v visitors coming to the city for business, especially when compared to Morocco’s more popular tourist destinations like Marrakesh and Rabat.

 But visitors need only to look a little further in the city as Casablanca has more to offer than meets the eye.
 Casablanca is an interesting blend of colors with its French colonial past, traditional Arab culture, coastline location, modernization, and technology, there’s a great mix of things to experience in the city.